mspbannister/ud120-projects/final_project/P5_submission.md

 We can see that adding ```'to_poi_rate'``` improved accuracy and precision, but reduced the classifier’s recall.
 Adding ```'from_poi_rate'``` appeared to reduce performance both when it was added on its own, and when both new features were added.

-To select which of these features to use in my classifier, I fit them all to a decision tree and used the ```.feature_importances_``` attribute to determine which of the features were most influential, which reported the following (averaged over 100 iterations):
+To select which of these features to use in my classifier, I fit them all to a decision tree and used the ```.feature_importances_``` attribute to determine which features were most influential.
+This produced the following results (averaged over 100 iterations):

 ```
 total_payments: 0.186683494368